d3b4g/leonids/_posts/callme.md

 ## Analyzing the 64bit ELF binary

-Lets load the binary with radare2 to analyze the imported symbols and in the callme binary.
+Lets load the binary with radare2 to analyze the imported symbols and functions in the callme binary.

 ![source-01](/img/Screenshot_2020-05-19_18-52-31.png){: .align-left}